allanbutler/allanbutler.github.io/_food/shakshuka.md

 ## Tips

 * A cast iron is preferred but large lidded skillet will do.
-* Adjust
+* Adjust time on eggs based on how runny you prefer the yolk.

-This meal serves around 4 servings of shakshuka.
+This meal provides around 4 servings of shakshuka.

 [Original Recipe Source](https://www.loveandlemons.com/shakshuka-recipe/)